shirakoslurper/arbisui/notes/majority_notes.md

 		- We'll only return info - no mutating info in place
 			- Make more sense anyways if we're batching
 			- May have to defer to a (fast hashmap however)
-- Oh shit we could have done get multi object (limited number of rpc calls)
+- Oh we could have done get multi object (limited number of rpc calls)
 	- Ok so batching for sure
 	- Especially since we'll be doing this between every block
 	- So it's likely better to zip and map.